Ronald Acuña Jr. Preview, Player Props: Braves vs. Mets

 Mets Pitching Rankings

-- The left-hander's most recent time out was on Tuesday against the Pittsburgh Pirates, when he went 3 2/3 innings, surrendering one earned run while allowing three hits.
+- The right-hander last appeared on Wednesday against the Pittsburgh Pirates, when he threw five innings, allowing two earned runs while giving up five hits.

-- In 20 games this season, the 27-year-old has put up a 5.45 ERA and 9.8 strikeouts per nine innings, while giving up a batting average of .296 to opposing batters.
+- The 28-year-old has put up a 5.53 ERA and 7.2 strikeouts per nine innings across 18 games this season, while allowing a batting average of .298 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.